ks982579/rust-quiz-web-app/README.md

 ## Getting Set Up Locally

+> This is outdated.
+Next sprint will update documentation.

 Using Docker Compose is the easiest way to run this locally, unless you have SurrealDB installed locally and would like to configure it.